Getting Started

 How It Works

-OLED Guard captures your screen using DXGI Desktop Duplication, analyzes pixel brightness and persistence on the GPU, and renders a protective overlay only where burn-in risk is detected.
+OLED Guard captures your screen using Windows Graphics Capture (or DXGI Desktop Duplication on older systems), analyzes pixel brightness and persistence on the GPU, and renders a protective overlay only where burn-in risk is detected.

 Unlike simple screen dimmers or pixel shifters, OLED Guard tracks per-pixel exposure accumulation — the same physics that cause real OLED burn-in — and responds proportionally.